 Jeannie's studio is in Somerville, MA.
-She is represented by the AMP Gallery in Provincetown, MA; Lynne Scalo in Greenwich, CT; the M Fine Arts Galerie in Palm Beach, FL; and the Rafius Fane Gallery in Boston, MA.
+She is represented by the AMP Gallery in Provincetown, MA; the M Fine Arts Galerie in Palm Beach, FL; and the Rafius Fane Gallery in Boston, MA.

 I am amazed by the images and mysteries of the oceans and skies in changing weather, Hubble-type images of the universe, and my own physicality during the painting process.
-There's an intimacy to the space in my work but also an immensity.
-The process I use and the mere physicality of it help me explore spatial complexities that yield marvelous surprises, often carrying me in directions I cannot anticipate.
-I like to think of my artwork as an 'event' or an 'occurrence'; that is, an action that emerges in the here and now — the subject matter symbolizing the images and mysteries of creation.
+It has inspired my recent body of work for many years.
+My paintings, which are quite abstract, have an intimacy to the space in them but also an immensity.
+The process I use and the mere physicality of it help me explore spatial complexities that yield marvelous surprises.
+They often carry me in directions I cannot anticipate.
+I like to think of my paintings as an 'event' or an 'occurrence'; that is, an action that emerges in the here and now — where the subject matter symbolizes the images and mysteries of creation.